rapiddweller/rapiddweller-benerator-ce/doc/the_benerator_project_wizard.md

 When reproducing an existing database, you need to provide Benerator with the DDL files for creating and dropping the related tables and sequences (' create tables' script and 'drop tables' script).

-Finally you can explicitly choose system dependent settings.
+Finally, you can explicitly choose system-dependent settings.
 If you leave these fields empty, Benerator will always take the individual settings of the system it is executed on.

 ## Creating and running the project

-Finally press 'Create' for creating the project.
+Finally, press 'Create' for creating the project.
 The wizard then configures the project in the specified project folder.

 Look into the project folder and read the readme.txt file.
 This contains individual instructions for your project: What further configuration steps are eventually necessary (e.g. proprietary database drivers), how to invoke Benerator for this special project type, and how to go on with customizations.

 The easiest way to run the generated project is to run the Maven Benerator Plugin as described in the generated readme.txt files.
 The project wizard creates all necessary files for you to execute the created projects immediately (except for proprietary database drivers: Oracle or DB2).
-However you can also invoke Benerator directly from the command line, but have to take care of compiling custom Java classes in the project for yourself.
+However, you can also invoke Benerator directly from the command line, but have to take care of compiling custom Java classes in the project for yourself.